sternSargentRA/pyTM/Docs/source/More_lectures/Markov_asset.rst

    * A Lucas tree

-   * A risk-free consol (a type of bond issued by the UK in the 19th century)
+   * A consol (a type of bond issued by the UK in the 19th century)

    * An infinite horizon call option on a consol